Balloon Sinuplasty Treatment

 Blocked sinus drainage pathways can prevent effective drainage and healing.
 When first line medication therapies fail to resolve symptoms and inflammation, balloon sinus dilation may be an appropriate treatment option.

 The goal of balloon sinuplasty is to expand the drainage pathways in order to promote healing.
 After locating the treatment area and applying local anesthesia, your physician will place then inflate the small balloon to dilate the treatment area, then deflate and remove the balloon.

 Many patients can resume normal activities immediately.
 Your doctor may recommend you refrain from strenuous activities (such as heavy lifting) for a week after treatment.

 As with any medical intervention, potential risks and complications exist with balloon sinus dilation.
 All patients should consult their doctors to determine if their conditions present any specific risks.
-Your physician will review potential complications of balloon sinus dilation at consultation.
 Possible side effects include, but not limited to, post-operative bleeding, pain and swelling, allergic reaction to anesthesia or other medications administered during the procedure, or infection.